Best Long-Term Care Insurance

 With Nationwide CareMatters and CareMatters Together, you won't have limitations on how you spend your long-term care insurance payouts.

-Nationwide even guarantees that your beneficiaries will get at least a 20% death benefit, regardless of how much of the long-term care benefits you've used.
+Nationwide even guarantees that your beneficiaries will get at least a 20% death benefit, no matter how much of the long-term care benefits you've used.
 The long-term care benefits come out of your total life insurance amount.
 Without the guarantee of a death benefit, it's possible to use all of the life insurance amount for your long-term care.
 That would mean your beneficiaries don't get a payout when you pass away.
+Nationwide's guaranteed 20% death benefit is a huge perk in that regard.

 CareMatters and CareMatters Together are essentially the same, but CareMatters Together allows you to cover two people.
-A couple could purchase just one plan and both be covered.
+This means a couple could purchase just one plan and both be covered.

 CareMatters and CareMatters Together also have flexibility that other long-term care coverage doesn't.

-- You can use the money to pay unlicensed caregivers, like friends, family members and neighbors.
+- You can use the money to pay unlicensed caregivers, such as friends, family members and neighbors.

 - If you don't use the entire monthly payout for care expenses, you can use it for other costs or save it for the future.